Day 127 – 8/26/17

 Miles – 18.4

-Another perfectly blue sky we woke up to.
-After the last round of rain we had, we are thankful for every day it is dry.
+We woke to another perfectly blue sky.
+After the last round of rain we had, we are thankful for every day that is dry.
 If it never rains again on our trip that would be perfectly fine by us!
 When we started hiking this morning, the sun was just rising.
 Over the next few weeks, starting at our normal time is going to get harder and harder.
 It will be darker and colder.
 The hiking was easy and we moved along quickly.
 We need to get to Mack’s Inn before 4:00, which is eighteen miles away.
 We will be cutting it close, but we should make it.
 In about 3 miles, we got to the beginning of the alt, a nice wide dirt road.
 We hiked quickly taking only a few breaks.
 One was by the side of Moose Creek, which is a deep, crystal, clear creek flowing through a meadow.
 This is a different Moose Creek then the one we encountered in Yellowstone.
-A little while after lunch, we came to a paved road and followed it to a small town of Island Park where Mack’s Inn is.
+A little while, after lunch, we came to a paved road and followed it to a small town of Island Park where Mack’s Inn is.
 We arrived a little after 3:00.
 Our bump box was the first item of business we took care of.
 We also had a box of miscellaneous items such as rocks Mama Raven picked up, to send home.
-Papa Raven quickly, run them over to the Post Office just before 4:00.
-When he returned, we finished putting food away, made some important phone calls, and ordered a pizza.
+Papa Raven literally run to the Post Office getting there just before 4:00.
+He needed tape to close the bump box but they had none to sell.
+They told him to go next door and they would not close up until he returned.
+After a quick stop at the hardware store, the bump box was ready to mail.
+When he returned from mailing the box, we finished putting food away, made some important phone calls, and ordered a pizza.
 Bling had one piece and said he was full, that is not like him.
-Fifteen year old through hikers eat a lot.
+Fifteen year old thru hikers eat a lot.
 We sat a bit and talked then we went for ice cream.
-Bling did not finish his, infact he had eaten only a small amount.
+Bling did not finish his, in fact he had eaten only a small amount.
 Something was wrong.
 He wanted to take a short lap before we hiked out.
 It was around 6:00 and we wanted to get another four miles in.
 But it was obvious that Bling was sick.
 Mama and Papa Raven agreed we should not push on and instead see if there are any cabins available.
-There was once again, one cabin left.
-We got him to bed and he had been sleeping for hours.
+There was, once again, only one cabin left.
+We got it and put Bling to bed.
+He sleep for hours.
 We all, Bling included, hope he feels better tomorrow.
 He told me that he wants to hike out at 7:00 tomorrow.

 Day 122 – 8/21/17